 Luis Barraza #

 NYCFC traded up seven picks to select Luis with the 12th pick in the 2019 MLS Superdraft.
 Part of the formidable 2016 Lane United keeper corps known as ‘The Wall’, Luis has gone on to be one of the highest rated goalkeepers in the country.
 He went on a brief loan to USL Championship side Oakland Roots SC in 2021, making two appearances, before returning to NYCFC and earning five starts, including two clean sheets, en route to the club winning the 2021 MLS Cup.
+After making 4 Cup appearances in 2022, he was named the starter ahead of the 2023 MLS season.

 Matt Bersano #

 A two-year starter for the Reds, Matt signed with Seattle Sounders 2 of the USL before moving to San Jose’s USL affiliate Reno 1868.
 Having won Goalkeeper of the Year in Reno, Matt made the jump to MLS as the backup in San Jose.
+He made 3 starts in the 2022 US Open Cup, keeping one clean sheet and scoring the winning PK in the Quakes’ Round of 32 shootout win, and 2 regular season appearances, before signing with Austin FC as a free agent in January 2023.

 Gloire Amanda #